nadiamariduena/python-intro-2024-privat/z__all_mds/16_functions_3_decorators.md

 - Caching the results of expensive computations for generating personalized content or recommendations.

 - Caching the results of API requests to external services to minimize latency and improve response times.

+By caching the results of these computations, the server can serve subsequent requests more efficiently, reducing overall response times and improving the scalability and performance of the application, especially under heavy load conditions.

 <br>
 <br>